emhart/10-simple-rules-data-storage/manuscript/manuscript.md

-Therefore, this manuscript describes 10 simple rules for digital data storage that grew out of a long discussion among instructors for the Software and Data Carpentry initiative [@Wilson2014; @Teal2015].
+Therefore, this manuscript describes 10 simple rules for digital data storage that grew out of a long discussion among instructors for the Software and Data Carpentry initiatives [@Wilson2014; @Teal2015].
 Software and Data Carpentry instructors are scientists from diverse backgrounds who have encountered a variety of data storage challenges and are active in teaching other scientists best practices for scientific computing and data management.
 Thus, this paper represents a distillation of